Outline

 Consider how your product can become a part of your user’s routine.
 It could be as simple as emailing your customers with a weekly update on their progress or using integrations to habit stack with their daily usage of popular products like Slack.

 We’ve said it before and we’ll say it again — a stellar onboarding process is absolutely crucial to success.
-In fact, 80% of all app users are likely to churn within the first three months of signing up.

-With custom activities set up, you can create onboarding journeys that guide your audiences to take these actions.
 For example, perhaps you’re a productivity tool and you’ve noticed customers who make it past the 90-day mark are more likely to have set up a task and invited a team member within the first two weeks.
 You can then set up a journey encouraging them to take these two crucial actions and incentivizing them if the action is not taken by day 13.
 This simple journey can go a long way to nudge them towards value realization and reduce churn.

 Perhaps you’ve gone all-in on video tutorials.
 Or maybe you’ve been reliant on written content and a few pre-recorded demo videos.
 The fact is, different people learn in different ways and while you can make some predictions about your audience’s preferred way to learn, the more content types you have, the closer you’ll get to ensuring every customer you have will find a way to reach their goals.